aumpierre-unb/InternalFluidFlow.jl/README.md

 If parameter fig = true is given a schematic Moody diagram is plotted as a graphical representation of the solution.

-If parameter isturb = true is given and both laminar and turbulent regimes are possible, then f2Re returns the number of Reynolds for turbulent regime alone.
+If parameter turbulent = true is given and both laminar and turbulent regimes are possible, then f2Re returns the number of Reynolds for turbulent regime alone.

 **Syntax:**